Veykril/tlborm/src/macros/minutiae/scoping.md

 # Scoping

-The way in which macros are scoped can be somewhat unintuitive.
-Macros use two forms of scopes: textual scope, and path-based scope.
+The way in which function-like macros are scoped can be somewhat unintuitive.
+They use two forms of scopes: textual scope, and path-based scope.

-When a macro is invoked by an unqualified identifier(an identifier that isn't part of a mulit-part path), it is first looked up in textual scoping and then in path-based scoping should the first lookup not yield any results.
+When such a macro is invoked by an unqualified identifier(an identifier that isn't part of a mulit-part  path), it is first looked up in textual scoping and then in path-based scoping should the first lookup not yield any results.
 If it is invoked by a qualified identifier it will skip the textual scoping lookup and instead only do a look up in the path-based scoping.

 ## Textual Scope

-Firstly, unlike everything else in the language, macros will remain visible in sub-modules.
+Firstly, unlike everything else in the language, function-like macros will remain visible in sub-modules.

 ```rust
 macro_rules!
 X { () => {}; }